crossgovernmentservices/csl-my-learning-plan/README.md

 pip install -r requirements.txt
 ```

-The base environment variables for running application locally are in environment.sh.
-See below for any private environment variables.
+The base environment variables for running application locally are in `environment.sh`.
 Once that this all done you can:

 Start mongo: